Advertisement

 Psilocybin for Veterans with PTSD: What Research Shows in 2026

 Veterans represent one of the populations most urgently in need of better PTSD treatments.
 Current treatments — prolonged exposure therapy, cognitive processing therapy, SSRIs — help many veterans but leave a significant proportion with persistent symptoms, high dropout rates from therapy, and elevated rates of suicide.
-The 2025 executive order directing the VA to study psychedelic medicine for veterans accelerated what was already a growing research focus.
+The April 2026 executive order and the May 2026 VA MDMA-assisted therapy trial announcement accelerated what was already a growing research focus.

 The Research Foundation